munjeongho/munjeongho/README.md

 ### JeongHo Mun

 👋 Hi!
-Welcome to my GitHub place for those who pass by as a stranger or my acquiantance.
+Thank you for visiting my GitHub profile
 I'm a developer working for a Solution company.
+Here you can find repositories that I'm personally interested in projects If you have any skills or projects that interest me, feel free to contact me!
+Thank you! 😊

 ```kotlin
 data class MyProfile(